deanishe/alfred-convert/README.md

 <a name="configuration"></a>
 ### Configuration ###

-The workflow is configured via the configuration sheet (`[𝓍]`) in Alfred Preferences and via a couple of text files in its data directory.
+The workflow is configured via the configuration sheet (`[𝒙]`) in Alfred Preferences and via a couple of text files in its data directory.

 #### Configuration sheet ####